 An allergic reaction can be produced by a tiny amount of a food ingredient that a person is sensitive to (for example a teaspoon of milk powder, a fragment of peanut or just one or two sesame seeds).
 Symptoms of an allergic reaction can range from mild symptoms such as itching around the mouth and rashes and can progress to more severe symptoms such as vomiting, diarrhoea, wheezing and on occasion anaphylaxis (shock).
 In the UK, around ten people die from allergic reactions to food every year.

 There is no cure for food allergy.
 The only way to manage the condition is to avoid food that makes the person ill.
-Therefore, it is very important that food businesses provide consumers with clear and accurate information about allergenic ingredients in products to allow them to make safe food choices.EU FIC introduce s new rules for food businesses relating to the labelling and provision of allergen information .
+Therefore, it is very important that food businesses provide consumers with clear and accurate information about allergenic ingredients in products to allow them to make safe food choices.

 Main allergen labelling changes